Tesla, Inc.: Roadster (2005–2009)

 Elon Musk took an active role within the company, but was not deeply involved in day-to-day business operations.
 The company's strategy was to start with a premium sports car aimed at early adopters and then move into more mainstream vehicles, including sedans and affordable compacts.

 In February 2005, Musk led Tesla's Series B venture capital funding round of $13 million, which added Valor Equity Partners to the funding team.
 Musk co-led the third, $40 million round in May 2006 which saw investment from prominent entrepreneurs including Google co-founders Sergey Brin and Larry Page, and former eBay president Jeff Skoll.
 A fourth round worth $45 million in May 2007 brought the total private financing investment to over $105 million.

 In August 2007, Eberhard was asked by the board, led by Musk, to step down as CEO.
 Eberhard then took the title of "President of Technology" before ultimately leaving the company in January 2008.
-Co-founder Marc Tarpenning, who served as the Vice President of Electrical Engineering of the company, also left the company in January 2008.
+Co-founder Marc Tarpenning, who was the Vice President of Electrical Engineering of the company, also left the company in January 2008.
 In August 2007, Michael Marks was brought in as interim CEO, and in December 2007, Ze'ev Drori became CEO and president.
 Musk succeeded Drori as CEO in October 2008.
 In June 2009, Eberhard filed a lawsuit against Musk for allegedly forcing him out.
 The case was dismissed in August 2009.

 Tesla began production of the Roadster in 2008 inside the service bays of a former Chevrolet dealership in Menlo Park.
 By January 2009, Tesla had raised $187 million and delivered 147 cars.
 Musk had contributed $70 million of his money to the company.

-In June 2009, Tesla was approved to receive $465 million in interest-bearing loans from the United States Department of Energy.
-The funding, part of the $8 billion Advanced Technology Vehicles Manufacturing Loan Program, supported the engineering and production of the Model S sedan, as well as the development of commercial powertrain technology.
-Tesla repaid the loan in May 2013, with $12 million in interest.